 The volcano is located within the Parque Nacional Cotopaxi, where visitors can camp, climb, mountain bike, and horseback ride through the high-altitude landscape.
 The park itself encompasses an area of 333.9 km² (207.5 m²) and is home to wild horses, the Andean condor, and numerous bird species that can be spotted at Laguna Limpiopungo.

-Bus, the best way to arrive to Cotopaxi from Quito
+Bus, the best way to travel from Quito to Cotopaxi

 There are many day tours that will take you to Cotopaxi National Park and up to the José F. Ribas Refuge, located at 4,800 m (15,750 ft).
 If you’re a more experienced climber, there are even tours that will take you straight up to the Cotopaxi summit, which you’re required to do with a local guide.
 However, if you prefer to go at your own pace as you explore the park, you might want to consider going to Cotopaxi by regular bus or the Wanderbus.